A typical request/response pipeline in Ktor looks like the following:

 Many applications require common functionality that is out of scope of the application logic.
-This could be things like serialization and content encoding, compression, headers, cookie support, etc. All of these are provided in Ktor by means of what we call Features.
+This could be things like serialization and content encoding, compression, headers, cookie support, etc. All of these are provided in Ktor by means of what we call Plugins (formerly known as Features).

-If we look at the previous pipeline diagram, Features sit between the request/response and the application logic:
+If we look at the previous pipeline diagram, Plugins sit between the request/response and the application logic:

 As a request comes in: